 Mount Athos is a mountain and peninsula in northeastern Greece, it is an important centre of Eastern Orthodox monasticism, which is occupied for more than a millennium by Russian Orthodox monks.
 The interesting truth about this place is that --women, and female animals, are banned here.
 It has barred women for more than 1,000 years and they are not even allowed within 500 metre of the coast.

-Galaxy Rutschenparadies water park in Germany has banned women from a high-speed slide --claiming whooshing water was causing “intimate injuries”.
-(Others)
+Galaxy Rutschenparadies water park in Germany has banned women from a high-speed slide --claiming whooshing water was causing ?intimate injuries?.

 Lord Ayyappa is an incarnation of Shiva and Vishnu.
-His temple in Sabarimala, Kerala has banned women.
 In 1991, the Kerala High Court banned entry of women between ages above the age of 10 and below the age of 50 from offering worship at Sabarimala Shrine because it is the age when women could be menstruating.

 Umoja village, Kenya